broadinstitute/gnomad-browser/packages/t2d/README.md

 ## Embedding the component in another page

-Now that we have the bundle, we can embed the react component in any other webpage.
+Now that we have the bundle, we can embed the react component in any other webpage, such as the T2D portal.
 See the example in `public/index`.
 Test by typing `yarn start` in the root t2d directory, navigate to `localhost:8080`.

 ## Next steps

-Using this build process, any number of components developed using the new gnomAD browser framework can be exported.
+Using this build process, any number of components developed using the new gnomAD browser framework can be exported and shared with the T2D portal.